jostylr/event-when/newREADME.md

 ---
 <a name="events"></a>
-### events( fun/str/reg partial, bool negate) --> arr keys
+### events( arr/fun/reg/str partial, bool negate) --> arr keys

 This returns a list of defined events that match the passed in partial condition.

+__arguments__

+The behavior depends on the nature of the first argument:

+* String.
+Any event with the argument as a substring will match.
+* RegExp.
+Any event matching the regex will, well, match.
+* Function.
+The function should accept event strings and return true if matched.
+* Array.
+Any events that match a string in the passed in array will be returned.

+The second argument negates the match conditions.

+__returns__

+The event strings with handlers attached that match the passed in criteria.

+__example__

+    // will match events gre, great, green... emitter.events("gre");
+    // will match events ending with :bob emitter.events(/\:bob$/);
+    // will match if only great.
+Could also pass in ["great"] instead. emitter.events(function (ev) {
+        return ev === "great";
+    });
+    // grab events from emitter2 and match those in emitter1 keys = emitter2.events();
+    emitter1.events(keys);

 ---
 <a name="handlers"></a>